ivarada/ivarada.github.io/AI-Integration.md

 layout: default
 ---

+## The Five Stages of AI Integration - From Gold Rush to Autonomous Agents

 _Whether you're new to AI or deep in implementation, here's how I'm mapping the stages of AI integration evolution._

 I've been wrestling with a dense topic that's been on my mind for months: why does every AI integration feel like we're all building the same thing, yet somehow missing something fundamental?
 Here's how I'm mapping AI integration stages — from today's chaos to autonomous systems and breaking it into five digestible pieces over the coming weeks.